 It is true there are some questions raised by this incident - for example, why was the Samaritan, a foreigner, also told to go to the priests?
-Probably it was to obtain an official clearance, in order to be able to function in the Jewish world, even though as a foreigner - we can't be sure.
-But along with the questions there are answers as well, answers that bring us a great deal of certainty and surety in our faith.
+Perhaps it was for clearance to be able to function in the Jewish world, even though as a foreigner - we can't be sure.
+But there are answers as well, answers that bring us a great deal of certainty and surety in our faith.